Cock and ball torture: Safety

 Loss of blood flow is one of the greatest risks in cock and ball torture and may cause irreversible damage.
 Bleeding is an indicator of unsafe behavior.
 Because numbness may result from circulation problems in the affected member, the level of pain is not an indicator of a problem and signs of danger include numbness or loss of color and edemas.
 Bondage in which the testicles are tied to another object is especially dangerous, increasing the risk of damaging the testicles through excessive tension or pulling.

 The most serious injuries are testicular rupture, testicular torsion and testicular avulsion, which are medical emergencies that require urgent medical attention.

 Urethral fingering is an example of CBT needing special precautions, such as not having a sharp nail on the finger inserted inside the penis.
 Image shows a woman doing urethral fingering.

+A woman manually striking a man's testicles during ballbusting.

 A woman puts clamps (in this case plastic clothespins) on a man's penis.
 The clamps should not be pulled off forcefully.

+A woman striking a man's testicles with a paddle during ballbusting.

 A woman holding a bound man's penis applies electricity to his testicles at Folsom Street Fair.
 The electricity applied should never be increased suddenly.

 A gagged man's penis and scrotum are pulled using a rope at Folsom Street Fair.
 The force applied to pull should always be increased gradually.

 A dominant woman wearing heels tramples the penis of her submissive male on an anvil.
 This should be done very carefully to prevent serious injury.